-VI.
-System Operation Principles: Purposes, Framework and Compliance with SOP Order Requirements
+V. System Operation Principles: Purposes and Framework

-The System Operation Principles, as a ground-breaking document, establish guidelines and protocols for the dispatch of power and electricity in Puerto Rico by a System Operator that does not own or operate generation facilities.
-This separation of generation from the dispatch and planning for the transmission and distribution system was mandated by Act 120-2018 in order to facilitate increased investment in new generation resources and the operation of the overall electric system on a sounder technical basis.
+The System Operation Principles is a ground-breaking document for Puerto Rico and establish guidelines and protocols for the dispatch of power and electricity in Puerto Rico by a System Operator that does not own or operate generation facilities.

+Separation of generation from the dispatch and planning for the transmission and distribution system was mandated by Act 120-2018 in order to facilitate increased investment in new generation resources and the operation of the overall electric system on a sounder technical basis.
 See Act 120, Statement of Motives and Section 8(g) and (h).
 They provide a comprehensive guide for operations that will enable LUMA to operate the T&D System in accordance with Prudent Utility Practice and as economically as possible in consideration of available electricity supply, system constraints, and according to obligations under existing PPOAs, executed by PREPA with independent power producers.

 The main policy objectives of the System Operation Principles are safety and reliability, data driven decision making, cost-effective operations, non-discriminatory behavior, transparency and performance.
 Exhibit 1, Sections 2.1 and 2.2.
-The written principles proposed by LUMA will work to enhance the utility's credibility with customers and stakeholders and, importantly, do away with perceptions of arbitrary or unfair practices in dispatch and system operations.
-Id., Section 2.5.13 The application of clear rules in a consistent manner, separated from any interest to favor specific facilities, is also critical to attract greater investment in generation.
-Advancing the Modified Action Plan of the Integrated Resource Plan14 while working to lower costs to customers and improve resilience and reliability, requires a diverse set of investors and operators competing to install and operate new renewable energy and storage.15
+The written principles and their implementation through written operational procedures will work to enhance the utility's credibility with customers and stakeholders and, importantly, do away with perceptions of arbitrary or unfair practices in dispatch and system operations.
+Id., Section 2.5.
+The application of clear rules in a consistent manner, separated from any interest to favor specific facilities, is also critical to attract greater investment in generation.